Rezmason/matrix/README.md

   - "operator" is more reminiscent of the matrix code as it appears in the first movie's opening titles, and on operators' screens: flatter, crowded, without a gradient, and with occasional effects (such as a square ripple).
 - **width** - the number of columns (and rows) to draw.
 Default is 80.
 - **slant** - which angle is up, in degrees.
 Default is 0.
+- **bloomSize** - The glow quality, from 0 to 1.
+Default is 0.5.
+Lowering this value may help the digital rain run smoother on your device.
 - **raindropLength** - the vertical scale of "raindrops" in the columns.
 Can be any number, even negative!
 Default is 1.0.
 - **animationSpeed** - the overall speed of the animation.
 Can be any number, even negative!
 Default is 1.0.
 - **fallSpeed** - the speed of the rain.
 Can be any number, even negative!
 Default is 1.0.